DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 > professionalism about movies will be destroyed forever and it will
 > become an art form.[^03chapter2_9]

-*Fat Girl In Ohio* was Howe’s second videoblog.[^03chapter2_10] In the spring of 2005 he had been working for his father, but he was bored and spent his days making short videos which he posted to a blog, and messing around on the internet.
+*Fat Girl In Ohio* was Howe’s second videoblog.
+In the spring of 2005 he had been working for his father, but he was bored and spent his days making short videos which he posted to a blog[^03chapter2_10], and messing around on the internet.
 Without a distribution network, Howe had been emailing the videos to his friends and his blog had little or no traffic.
 Again, this was all about to change.